pleszkowicz/github-repo-viewer/README.md

 This is a GitHub repository viewer built using Ember.js.
 It allows users to view public and private repositories for a GitHub organization by fetching data from the GitHub API.
 The app enables filtering repositories by programming language and toggling the display of private and public repositories.

 A working demo of this project is deployed via GitHub Pages and can be accessed here:
 [GitHub Repo Viewer Demo](https://pleszkowicz.github.io/github-repo-viewer)

+The app should work properly with recent major browsers.
+The app was developed in Chrome v128.

 ## Features